golobluka/Fact-based-fake-news-generation/synthetic_data_generation/generation/README.md

 Every file contains more versions of the same function.
 Because the working of some functions is complicated I included detailed docstring.

-## Testing Code
+## Testing code

-In the notebook `testing_working` there is showcased a way to test if the code is properly working on your computer.
+In the notebook `testing_working`, a way to test if the code is working properly on your computer.
 This is valuable for debugging.

 ## Execution

 Execution is done from notebooks in this main folder.
 I separated generation and labelling in different notebooks.